drshriveer/gtools/genum/README.md

         [Required] comma-separated names of types to generate enum code for -yaml
-        generate yaml marshal methods (default true) (default true)
+        generate yaml marshal methods (default true) (default true) -caseInsensitive
+        string parsing of enum names will be case insensitive (default false) -parsableByTraits string
+        comma-separated list of trait names which will generate their own parser
 ```

 ###### Limitations